 We’re always looking for new ways to drink, whether it’s a pouch of rosé or a fruity cocktail in a can.
 So, when I read about U-Freeze Wine Slush, I was immediately intrigued.
 The stuff is packaged in 750 mL resealable packages and has a moderate 7 percent ABV.
 But this isn’t your typical pre-packaged, freezer-ready frozen drink — it’s legitimate wine.
 No artificial flavors, high-fructose corn syrup or sticky sweetness.
-Real wine.
+It’s real wine.
 In slushie form.

 U-Freeze was founded by Jeff Proch in Pennsylvania and is available in seven flavors: Sub-Zero Sangria, Glacial Grape, Tropical Fruit, Pink Lemonade, Polar Peach, Choco-Chili and Apple.
 Danya Henninger of Zagat sampled the Glacial Grape and Sub-Zero Sangria — she found the Glacial Grape a little too sweet, and the latter “perfectly tart.”